You can synchronize GitHub issues and pull requests with Jira or other supported issue trackers.

 Exalate app for GitHub does not support attachment synchronization at the moment.

 Exalate architecture requires installing one Exalate application for each instance.
-You can install Exalate for GitHub app directly on organizations and user accounts and grant access to specific repositories.
+You can install Exalate app for GitHub directly on organizations and user accounts and grant access to repositories.
 The app is hosted on our server.
 More details.
-You can find the Exalate app for GitHub here.
+You can find the Exalate app for GitHub on the marketplace.
 To install a GitHub app, you must be an organization owner or have admin permissions in a repository.

-You can install Exalate for GitHub app directly on organizations and user accounts and grant access to specific repositories.
+You can install Exalate app for GitHub directly on organizations and user accounts and grant access to repositories.
 The app is hosted on our server.
 More details.

-You can find the Exalate app for GitHub here.
+You can find the Exalate app for GitHub on the marketplace.

 To install a GitHub app, you must be an organization owner or have admin permissions in a repository.